alan24537/CSC-Contests-23-24/c1/p2/problem.md

 **Time Limit:** 1s

 Jacob needs a name for his cat.
 However, Jacob is horrible at coming up with names and decides to have his best friend, chatGPT choose if for him.
 However, a lot of Jacob's friends have cats and he doesn't want to name his cat the same thing as one of his friends' cats.
-Jacob knows 5 cats: `miso`, `hakuto`, `ringo`, `paula`, `sprite`.
+His friends cats are named: `miso`, `hakuto`, `ringo`, `paula`, `sprite`.
 Given the name that chatGPT chooses, $S$, determine if Jacob can use that name for his cat.

 ## Constraints